The Ultimate Guide to Dog Socialization in the Charleston Area

 Change it up!
 New environments = new learning opportunities.
 Not just for stimulation, but to prevent your dog from getting too used to the same routine.
 The more variety your dog experiences (within their comfort zone), the more adaptable they’ll be.

-💡Pro Tip: Paws Up!
-Adventure Walks are designed specifically for this.
-We serve pups in North Charleston, Hanahan, Goose Creek, Ladson, Downtown Charleston, and Park Circle with customizable walks that expose them to safe, enriching environments, at their own pace.
+Paws Up!
+Pro Tip: Our Adventure Walks are designed specifically for this.
+We serve pups in North Charleston, Hanahan, Goose Creek, Park Circle, Ladson, and select areas of Summerville including Carnes Crossroads, the Wescott area, and neighborhoods along the Dorchester Road corridor with customizable walks that expose them to safe, enriching environments, at their own pace.

 What Not To Do - Unless You Want a Dog Therapist on Speed Dial